thedancomplex/darwin-ach/README.md

 * Impliment USB to Ethernet on Zero W2
 * Test the auto install for the Darwin side
 * Test the auto install for the Backpack side
+* Design 3D printed backpack case for the Raspi 3b+ and 4
+* Design 3D printed backpack csse for the Raspi Zero W2

 # Joint Index for the Darwin-Op
 The following are the joint indexes for the Darwin OP: